Wavelyio/wavely-docs/docs/api/invite-owner.md

 ***

 ## Get accounts of company
-Gets account for find owner one and load his data to form
+Get account for find owner one and load his data to form

 **Endpoint:** `GET /admin/companies/${companyGlobalId}/accounts`
 <br>